 After working in chain restaurants all over the country, Scott Boles knew that in order for a restaurant of his own to succeed, it needed to stand out.
 In order to accomplish that, he opened the state’s first craft brewery.

-Scott alongside his brother Brian and friend Jay Jarvis spent the next three years raising the money to purchase brewing equipment which was quite expensive.
+Scott, alongside his brother Brian and friend Jay Jarvis, spent the next three years raising the money to purchase brewing equipment, which was quite expensive.
 They opened Lazlo’s Brewery & Grill in Lincoln’s Haymarket District at 710 P Street in 1991.

-Based on a nickname given to Chef Jay years ago, Lazlo’s Brewery & Grill needed a head brewer.
+The name “Lazlo’s” was actually a nickname the brothers had given Jay, the restaurant’s chef, years earlier.
+With that settled, the new brewery needed a head brewer.
 That’s when Scott began visiting stores that specialized in selling homebrewing supplies and asking who the best brewer in town was.
 They all said the same thing: Rich Chapin.
-At just 36 years old, Rich had been homebrewing for 15 years and won multiple national awards for his barley wines and beer.
-They hired Rich as their head brewer at which point he began to scale and convert his recipes for a larger scale operation.
+At just 36 years old, Rich had been homebrewing for 15 years and won multiple national awards for his beers.
+They hired Rich as their head brewer, at which point he began to convert his recipes for a larger-scale operation.

 Lazlo’s was an instant hit and its founders immediately wished they had room for a larger brewing system.
 By the time Omaha’s first brewpub, Jaipur, opened in 1992, Lazlo’s was already considering opening a location in the larger city 50 miles away.
-They delayed opening in a new market instead settling for a second location in South Lincoln.
+They delayed opening in a new market, instead settling for a second location in South Lincoln.

-Lazlo’s finally fulfilled their vision of expanding beyond Lincoln when Lazlo’s opened in Fremont and Omaha in 2006.
+Lazlo’s finally fulfilled its vision of expanding beyond Lincoln when locations opened in Fremont and Omaha in 2006.
 While the Omaha location remains open, the Fremont location closed in 2007.
-Meanwhile the brewing operations continued to grow and started to distribute outside of Nebraska in 2009 after expanding to Iowa and the Dakotas.
-In 2022 they began distributing to Chicago.
+Meanwhile, the brewing operations continued to grow and started distributing outside of Nebraska in 2009 after expanding to Iowa and the Dakotas.
+In 2022, they began distributing to Chicago.
+Back home, Lazlo’s continues to operate three restaurants while Empyrean brews 14 beers, not including its small batches and limited releases.

 Tragically, Lazlo’s lost one of its founders when Scott Boles passed away in 2022.
-He credited his start in the restaurant management business to Valentino’s where he started working in 1977.
-Scott was an inspiration and lived by the motto “don’t suck, make the a world a better place, and love one another.”
-He was also the author of Lazlo’s laws.
-Despite its loss, Lazlo’s continues to operate three restaurants while Empyrean brews 14 beers not including its small batches and limited releases.
+He credited his start in the restaurant management business to Valentino’s, where he started working in 1977.
+Scott was an inspiration and lived by the motto “don’t suck, make the world a better place, and love one another.”
+He was also the author of Lazlo’s laws, by which the restaurants continue to abide.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!